1978 Porsche 928 Press Tribute Art Car

 Inspiration and “Moto”vation:

 As an artist (Groosh art website here), I wanted to bring an inventive design to my favorite marque without compromising the value of an original paint car, which this was not.
 Keeping it close to stock for a factory experience was also important.
 Through years of thinking and planning the inspiration would come from something that isn’t as obvious as painting the car a la the BMW art cars which I love.
 It would instead come from the influence of thousands of car magazines I’ve read since I was a teenager growing up outside Detroit.

 By using the car’s 40+ year heritage and launch press articles to propel this concept, I gave the 928 the ability to “speak,” rather brag about itself, after gesturing come look at me.
 I felt it needed to tell the story of why Porsche’s success and their product line diversity demanded they devote an unheard of $200 million out of their $600 Deutschmark annual sales budget in 1974 to the development of the 928.

 But why this particular 928?
 It was clean, straight with low miles and good ownership history that showed new clutch and a/c converted to 134a.
-Additionally the intake was polished which I had never seen before, the original first aid kit and tool kit were included plus it had the original steering wheel and stick shift knob.
+Additionally the intake was polished which I had never seen before, the original first aid kit and tool kit were included plus it had the original steering wheel, stick shift knob and a Porsche Certificate of Authenticity.

 However, this car was not original paint and the seats had been redone and have been again.
 In a collector market where fully restored is highly valued and preservation cars are even more revered, this one was neither.
 Full restoration didn’t make financial sense to me but this first year Euro spec ’78 928 deserved more.